USEPA/e-manifest/docs/src/Services/authentication.md

    - `E_AltFacilityAuthorizationSave: User is not authorized for the Alternate Designated Facility.
 Cannot create Image or DataImage5Copy manifests.`

    2.3.
-If `containsPreviousRejectOrResidue` is true, `additionalInfo.newManifestDestination` is `"OriginalGenerator"` and user is not authorized for `generator.epaSiteId`, the following error is generated:
+If `containsPreviousRejectOrResidue` is true, `additionalInfo.newManifestDestination` is `OriginalGenerator` and user is not authorized for `generator.epaSiteId`, the following error is generated:

    - `E_GeneratorAuthorizationSave: User is not authorized for the Generator.
 Cannot create Image or DataImage5Copy manifests`